Mr-MeerMoazzam/Set-Up-CUDA-cuDNN-on-Ubuntu-20.04/README.md

 # Cuda-CUDNN-Setup-In-Ubunto-20.04
-In this repo, we will show you how to install CUDA on Ubuntu 22.04 LTS from the official package repository of Ubuntu.
-We will also show you how to write, compile, and run your very first CUDA program on Ubuntu 22.04 LTS as well.
+In this repo, I will show you how to install CUDA, CUDNN on Ubuntu 22.04 LTS.
+We will also show you how to write, compile, and run your very first CUDA program on Ubuntu 20.04 LTS as well to ensure the succussfully installation.
 ## Cuda
 The full form of CUDA is Compute Unified Device Architecture.
 CUDA is a parallel computing platform and programming model developed by NVIDIA.
 It is used to run the programs on NVIDIA Graphics Processing Units (GPUs) to dramatically speed up the computing applications.